 We love when we spot "customers being super" with social media.
 So, let’s take a few minutes to celebrate excellent social media efforts of a few who are unique.
 Plato’s Closet in Chicago https://www.facebook.com/platosclosetchitown/ First up is a Chicago presence of the hip resale franchise.
 Downright picky about what they’ll purchase to resell, their groovy vibe makes us all want to buy used clothes, especially with their impressive social media presence.
 A TON OF FANS Three locations in Chicago team up behind one Facebook business page.
 Together, these stores have garnered over 10,000 fans, an impressive number for any small business.
 Learn more about how to get more fans here.
 VIDEO COMMERCIAL When you land at their Facebook page, the first thing you notice is a prominent “Watch Video” button.
 Clicking the button launches an educational video that explains how it works to sell your clothes to them.
 PRODUCT IS FRONT AND CENTER Plato’s Closet in Chicago also does a spectacular job of putting their products on their stream.
 Why pay for stock photos when you can use photos of items right under your nose?
 CONTENT MIX The mix of content is interesting, informative and educational.
 Their topics include being beautiful & healthy, seasonal trends, and notes from the staff – all topics which they believe their target customer finds interesting.
 INSTAGRAM CONNECTION To make their life a little easier, they’ve also linked up their Instagram account to post automatically to their Facebook page -leaving no post unposted!
 TO DO FOR YOU Continue to work on building fans.
 (Request a complimentary help session here.)
 Use your camera to build photography of your product.
 Simple is acceptable.
 Mix up your content.
 If you haven’t subscribed to free HOT!Content™, that sends you daily free content for your industry to share, get it here.
 Connect other social channels if you can.
 FASTSIGNS (Rochester, MN) https://www.facebook.com/FASTSIGNS2078/ If clothing sales is not up your alley, check out FASTSIGNS in Rochester, MN, who sells primarily to small businesses.
 BEHIND THE SCENES These gentlemen make the sign business seem fun.
 The first video that I came across was a short 10-second video showing how you can be a little “creative” when making signs for sign spinners.
 REVIEWS This business has some very nice Facebook reviews.
 The wonderful thing about Facebook reviews is that since you can see who posted the review, these reviews present a more authentic feel to your visitors, than reviews that you report about your own business.
 GET IN FRONT OF THE CAMERA It may be uncomfortable at first, but put your own smiling face in front of that camera.
 Remember, people ultimately do business with people.
 Make yourself familiar and welcoming by not being camera-shy.
 Here is a great example.
 SHOW OFF YOUR CUSTOMERS Nothing illustrates your success, like the success of your customers.
 Who can you show off on your Facebook page?
 TO DO FOR YOU Think of things that are unique to your business that readers may enjoy knowing.
 Ask customers for reviews.
 Get into [...]

 Help yourself by simplifying your small business social media.
 You signed up to run a business and didn’t realize you’d also be the person in charge of your small business social media strategy.
 Independent stores of large franchise brands, as well as mom & pop businesses, face this same challenge.
 When creating your small business social media strategy, there are many ways to approach it.
 What’s important is that you design a plan to which you can commit and that you can measure.
 Understanding your small business social media approach will help you decide later whether you were successful.
 A simple and easy to measure approach is to manage your social media with one of two key goals: Community Building Business Building Get a complimentary social media help session.
 Small Business Social Media Strategy: Community Building Community Building is the creation of a digital presence – a place to be found – a place where your customers and prospective customers can stay up-to-date with what’s going on at your business.
 In doing this, you create an engaging digital “place,” from which you can cultivate your marketplace – for both customers and prospective customers.
 You’re creating, “Hey, the water is warm, get in!”
 Social media is uniquely positioned to do this, simply because of the nature of it.
 It’s a channel of communication that people have come to prefer, in general.
 It provides a much more immediate and low-friction channel than the previous years of: Writing a letter Making a phone call Sending a carrier pigeon People can ask a question, comment, share, or even review your business, without a lot of effort.
 Over the holidays, more than once I wondered about the hours of a nearby business.
 Rather than going to their webpage, which isn’t quite as “real time” as social media, I went to their Facebook page to ensure that they were open.
 There are several components to community building.
 Some include: Being on social media in the first place.
 Posting regularly.
 Sharing useful information on your social channels.
 Targeted advertising – the goal of which is to grow your social community.
 Responding to posts on your wall, comments, messages, reviews, etc. If you read our blog regularly, you know that we strongly suggest mixing up the type of content that you share on your social pages.
 This is what creates the “ambiance” of your social presence.
-Think about how you respond to people with the following behavior on social media (and we’ll compare that to a business.)
+Think about how you respond to people with the following behavior on social media (and we’ll compare that to a business).
+A b2b lead generator recalls from experience that the way you interact with people on social media greatly affects the number of leads you acquire.
 Friend A - Every single post is self-promotional.
 Always trying to get you to do business with him or participate in their current scheme.
 No one wants that filling up their newsfeed and no one engages with it.
-Maybe you just ask Facebook to “hide” that post, but maybe it prompts you to “unfollow” them or “unfriend” them completely.
-Friend B - Posts interesting, informative or entertaining posts, and periodically mixes in a post about what they’re currently working on.
-People often share, [...]
+Maybe you just ask Facebook to “hide” that post, but maybe it prompts you to “unfollow” them or “unfriend” them [...]

 This video is an interview with EVP of Local Social, Brian Q. Smith, and he answers the most common small business social media questions.
 This interview covers: • Will social media help me grow my business? • What social platform is right for me? • How often should I post and what should I post? • Where do I get content?
 Transcript first 10 minutes - formatted for easy reading.
 We have a lot of questions that seem to come up again and again and we thought would be helpful to hop on the phone with our EVP of Local Social, Brian Q. Smith, to give us some of the answers to questions that seem to come up from small business owners and operators.
 Will social media work for me?
 Most people running a business feel like they don't have time to commit to more “to do” items.
 What would you tell them?
 Social media success essentially means that you are able to build a community of individuals that have mutual interest and are interested and engaged with your product or service.
 In this day and age, you should think of your social presence (regardless of platform), as your face to the world – your calling card.
 In fact, it will be one of the first things that people will find when they research you - before they even reach out to you.
 Roughly eighty-three percent of all online users today will research your social media presence before they communicate with you directly.
 So social will work for you if you can create a robust presence, which includes a good number of followers, and that those are individuals in your target market, based on geography, age, education, or interests and other demographics.
 You’ll want those individuals to be engaging, watching your posts, commenting, liking, etc. So social does work, but you have to devote a little bit of time and effort to do it.
 Which social media platforms will work best for my business?
 The platform the platforms you want to focus on are the ones that are most appropriate for your target audience.
 For example, if you own a business in children's services such as educational testing, tutoring childcare, etc., you want to make sure that you focus on social pages that are appropriate for that audience.
 Likewise, you might be in retail or real estate or health and wellness.
 You need to think about where your buyers are on social.
 The “big four” to consider are: • Facebook business page • Twitter • LinkedIn page • Google+ (mostly to support your search engine optimization) Other possible sites include: • Pinterest • Instagram Do I need to have a business Facebook page, or can I just use my personal profile?
 The Facebook business page was designed to enable you to promote your business, to have a face to your online audience.
 There are distinctions between a personal Facebook profile and a business Facebook page.
 Your personal Facebook profile is designed [...]